 Bebo was later sold, less than two years later, to Criterion Capital for $25 million.

-It also further distances Twitch from other platforms trying to chip away at their monumental success, including Google, as Mixer streams are slowly ramping up their numbers, while DLive streams and Caffeine streams are trying to build as well.
+It also further distances Twitch from other platforms trying to chip away at their monumental success, including Google, as Mixer streamers are slowly ramping up their numbers, while DLive streams and Caffeine streams are trying to build as well.